Psychopaths, Sociopaths, Narcissists in Fiction

 The main trait of a narcissist is pathological insecurity.
 Everything else about behaviour derives from that, in combination with your temperament, your ‘wiring’, and your environment.

 Narcissism (like almost everything) is a spectrum.
 Self esteem is regulated completely from the outside.
-This is true, to some degree, to all of us.
+This is common, to some degree, to all of us.
 But inside healthy individuals have a sense of self which is relatively solid.
 All of us need other people around us to buffer us, to make us feel valid.
 Narcissists are constantly in a state of looking for others to bolster them and provide worth.

 NARCISSISTIC SCHEMAs